calccrypto/Encryptions/README.md

-A C++ library of encryption alogorithms
+A C++ library of encryption algorithms

 Copyright (c) 2013 - 2017 Jason Lee @ calccrypto at gmail.com